WHAT IS BALANCE?

 Meditation helps to calm the mind and reduce anxiety.
 Because stress is a trigger for many vestibular patients, reducing stress can also help to minimize symptoms like dizziness and vertigo.
 Controlled breathing, or pranayama, is a tool that can help you control your energy level, reduce stress, increase your endurance and reduce your anxiety.

 Cultural asanas are so named because they play a central role in forming a comprehensive physical culture of exercise and general well-being.
 Cultural asanas are sub-divided into physical asanas and relaxative asanas.
-Physical asanas greatly assist in rendering the body healthy, while relaxative asanas work on the
+Physical asanas greatly assist in rendering the body healthy, while relaxative asanas work on the chitta (the understated aspect of consciousness) level, eliminating physical and mental tension.

 Certain therapeutic poses can be helpful for different ailments, like imbalance, dizziness, diabetes, arthritis or back pain.
 Yoga can be considered “therapeutic” when poses are adjusted to fit the unique needs of the practitioner.
-Some yoga classes are
+Some yoga classes are designing for special groups with unique needs, such as people with balance issues.

 The human balance system is extremely complex, with multiple organs working in rhythm to maintain balance (and avoid dizziness).
 The vestibular system – the balance system in the inner ear – must coordinate with the brain and the rest of the body.
 Three aspects of the vestibular system help with balance: vestibular ocular reflex (VOR), vestibular spinal reflex (VSR) and balance strategies.